-TYNDALL AIR FORCE BASE, Fla. – Approximately six weeks after Hurricane Michael devastated Tyndall Air force Base, the Exchange opened the doors of the main store to a grateful community on Nov.
+TYNDALL AIR FORCE BASE – Approximately six weeks after Hurricane Michael devastated Tyndall Air Force Base, the Army & Air Force Exchange Service reopened the Exchange doors to a grateful community on Nov.
 28, underscoring the organization’s mission of going where the troops go, regardless of location or condition.

 “It’s been a real challenge, but we’ve done everything in our power to get the store back open,” said acting General Manager Lillian Pena.
 “The hard work paid off, and the service members were so happy when we opened those doors.
 Once again, we are able to support their needs as they work to get their lives back in order.”